 How Antibiotics Affect Your Gut

 A recent study by mBio gave participants either a placebo, or one of four commonly-prescribed antibiotics—clindamycin, ciprofloxacin, minocycline, or amoxicillin.
-Researchers found that while the oral bacteria of every patient recovered quite quickly, just one week of antibiotic use significantly affected some participants’ gut microbiomes.
+Researchers found that while the oral bacteria of every patient recovered quite quickly, just one week of antibiotic use significantly affected some participants’ gut microbiome.

 How to Recover After Antibiotics

 Fortunately, certain foods can help you restore your gut and return you to a healthier state of mind.
 Here are five types of food that will repair your damaged gut microbiome after antibiotic treatments: